amitni1/Catastrophic-Forgetting-Reproduction/README.md

 ## Result

+This project has two layers, and they tell different halves of the same story.

+**The faithful reproduction (paper-exact EWC).** Using the paper's own method — separate-penalties EWC at λ = 100, with no extra mechanism — we reproduce the paper's *qualitative* finding: EWC learns each new task well (per-task test accuracy stays around 95–97%, 96.8% on task 10) and remains **at or above the SGD+dropout baseline at every task**.
+But under our compute budget (single seed, 20 epochs/task), the *average* accuracy across all tasks seen so far still slides gently as tasks accumulate — from **95.2% after task 2 to 88.9% after task 10**, against a single-task ceiling of 95.4%.
+So the paper-exact method clearly beats the baselines and slows forgetting, but on its own and at this scale it does not hold the average flat.

+**The bonus extension (ER + EWC).** Adding a small experience-replay buffer on top of EWC (~200 real exemplars per task) is what holds the line.
+The average accuracy stays nearly flat across the whole 10-task sequence — **95% → 93.6%**, a drop of about one point instead of six — and ends roughly 4.7 points higher than pure EWC at task 10.
+The two mechanisms address different failure modes (EWC's diagonal Fisher is a point estimate that lets weights drift in directions it wrongly judges safe; replay catches that drift directly), so together they retain more than either alone.
+Details and the with/without comparison are in the [Bonus](#bonus--combining-ewc-with-a-replay-buffer-er--ewc) section.

-In our final configuration (λ = 100), **EWC stays above 93.6% average accuracy across all 10 tasks** (96.8% at task 10), matching the paper's headline result, while remaining at or above the SGD+dropout baseline at every task.
-Our Fisher-overlap experiment (Figure C) reproduces the paper's key finding: dissimilar tasks share little in the early layers but converge to near-identical overlap (~0.999) in the deeper, output-facing layers.
+Our Fisher-overlap experiment (Figure C) reproduces the paper's key structural finding: dissimilar tasks share little in the early layers but converge to near-identical overlap (~0.999) in the deeper, output-facing layers.

 > **Scope:** This replication covers the **MNIST experiments only** (Figures 2A, 2B, and 2C).
 The Atari 2600 reinforcement-learning experiments from the paper were not reproduced.
 >